tldr-pages/tldr/pages/linux/mocp.md

 `mocp --stop`

-- Close MOC while it is in backgroud:
+- Close MOC while it is in the backgroud:

 `mocp --exit`